gsajulia/testing-with-jest/README.md

 After cloning the repository, get inside the project folder (the commands below can use npm or yarn)

-# The frontend folder is for the examples of react with jest-dom
+## The frontend folder is for the examples of react with jest-dom
+\
+&nbsp;

 > cd frontend